marciaj-sp1/HealDB/readme.md

 - **`fill_missing_external_ids`**
-- Purpose: Fills in missing external identifiers (CAS, ATC, SNOMEDCT, UNII_CODE, CHEBI) for active ingredients in HealDB by using RxCUI matches from the Wikidata working table.
+  - Purpose: Fills in missing external identifiers (CAS, ATC, SNOMEDCT, UNII_CODE, CHEBI, PUBCHEM_CID) for active ingredients in HealDB by using RxCUI matches from the Wikidata working table.
   - Key Processes:
     - Identifies active ingredients that have a mapped RxCUI but are missing specific external IDs.
-  - Searches the ```hd_wrk_wikidata_ext_id``` working table for ATC, SNOMEDCT, UNII, and CHEBI codes linked to those RxCUIs.
+    - Searches the ```hd_wrk_wikidata_ext_id``` working table for ATC, SNOMEDCT, UNII_CODE, CHEBI and PUBCHEM_CID codes linked to those RxCUIs.
     - Inserts only identifiers not already present in the hd_active_ingredient_ext_id table.
     - Chooses one CAS number per active ingredient when there are multiple options.

-## **Ontology**  (*ongoing experiment*)
-Scripts related to creating an ontology using DDLs from the HealDB database.
+### Use Cases

+- **`chebi/query_sparql_chebi.txt`**
+  - Purpose: Demonstrates semantic interoperability between HealDB and ChEBI using SPARQL queries.
+  - Key Processes:
+    - Joins graphs from HealDB and ChEBI in Apache Jena Fuseki.
+    - Retrieves chemical attributes like formula, mass, SMILES, InChI, and InChIKey.
+    - Links ingredients via owl:sameAs to extract structured ontology data in ChEBI.

+- **`pubchem/export_pubchem_ref_details.py`**
+  - Purpose: Extracts PubMed references linked to PubChem CIDs of antidepressant ingredients.
+  - Key Processes:
+    - Filters active ingredients by therapeutic class and maps them to PubChem CIDs.
+    - Calls _Entrez API_ to retrieve related PMIDs and publication metadata.
+    - Exports up to 3 references per ingredient to JSON.

+- **`iucn/export_iucn_detailed_conservation.py`**
+  - Purpose: Retrieves conservation and threat data for plant-based ingredients using the IUCN API.
+  - Key Processes:
+    - Retrieves active ingredients and DCB names classified as "PM" (plant-based).
+    - Normalizes scientific names and queries IUCN Red List API.
+    - Collects conservation status, threats, and geographic distribution.
+    - Summarizes and saves results as JSON files for active ingredients and DCB data.

+- **`rxnorm/rxnorm_xxxx.py`**
+  - Purpose: Placeholder for future queries linking RXCUI to normalized health concept.
+  - Key Processes:

+- **`atc/atc_xxxx.py`**
+  - Purpose: Placeholder for future queries linking ATC codes to therapeutic classifications.
+  - Key Processes:

+- **`unii_code/unii_xxxx.py`**
+  - Purpose: Placeholder for future queries exploring UNII relationships.
+  - Key Processes:

+## **RDF Schema**
+Scripts that convert the relational structure of HealDB — based on the DDLs of its database tables — into an RDF schema saved in Turtle (.ttl) format.

-- **`main_ontology.py`**
+- **`main_rdf_schema.py`**
-  - Purpose: Central script for creating the HealDB Ontology.
+  - Purpose: Central script for orchestrating the RDF schema generation pipeline.
   - **Usage:**
     ```bash
-    python src/ontology/main_ontology.py
+    python src/interoperability/rdf_schema/main_rdf_schema.py
     ```

-- **`create_ontology.py`**
+- **`create_mini_healdb_rdf_schema.py`**
-  - Purpose: Converts HealDB DDLs into a Turtle (.ttl) file representing the ontology.
+  - Purpose: Generates a simplified RDF schema (`healdb.ttl`) that includes classes and all instances from the HealDB tables of active ingredients, their external identifiers, and their types, offering a minimal but complete in content representation of the HealDB database.
   - Key Processes:
+    - Connects to the MySQL HealDB instance.
+    - Extracts all data from three core tables: `hd_active_ingredient`, `hd_active_ingredient_ext_id`, and `hd_type_ext_id`.
+    - Converts table structures and full content into RDF triples with classes and individuals.
+    - Defines basic RDF classes and datatype and object properties.
+    - Generates and saves the output as `healdb.ttl`, used in interoperability use cases and SPARQL queries.

+- **`create_healdb_rdf_schema.py`**
+  - Purpose: Converts the DDL files of HealDB's relational database into a complete RDF schema written in Turtle (.ttl) format.
+  - Key Processes:
-    - Reads DDL´s sql files from the folder defined by PATHS["ontology_ddl"].
+    - Reads DDL´s sql files from the folder defined by PATHS["healdb_ddls"].
     - Parses CREATE TABLE statements to extract:
       - Columns and their data types.
       - Foreign keys and their referenced tables.